Most free resume databases aren't actually free. They let you search. They show you profiles. Then they hide the contact details until you upgrade.

 | Craigslist | Direct contact info; no signup required | Nothing (but quality and spam are real issues) |

 The pattern holds across almost every platform: searching is free, contacting is not.
-The exceptions are GitHub (contact is usually on the profile), Craigslist (candidates post their own contact info), and Google X-Ray (finds public resumes that include contact details).
-All three come with trade-offs.
+The exceptions are GitHub (contact is usually on the profile), MightyRecruiter (10 free views include contact info), Craigslist (candidates post their own contact info), and Google X-Ray (finds public resumes that include contact details).
+All come with trade-offs.

 Platform breakdowns

-Indeed's database is one of the largest available to US recruiters.
+Indeed's database is the largest available to US recruiters, with more than 225 million resumes.
+In 2024 Indeed rebranded its resume product as Smart Sourcing and added AI-assisted candidate matching and outreach.
 The free tier lets you search and view anonymized profiles with filters for title, location, and years of experience.
 The "last updated" filter helps identify candidates who have been recently active.

 The problem: names and contact details are locked behind a paid subscription.
 That makes free Indeed useful for market mapping (how many people with this background exist in this city?) but not for direct outreach.
 If you want to validate that a talent pool exists before spending money on access, start here.